Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/us005/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

 * **AC1:** The size of the team must be within the range of the values defined by the HRM.
-* **AC2:** The team members must have the skills provided by the HRM.
+* **AC2:** The team members must have the skills desired by the HRM.
-* **AC3:** If there are not enough employees the system should provide information why it can´t generate a team.
+* **AC3:** If there are not enough employees the system should provide information why it can not generate a team.
 ### 1.4.
 Found out Dependencies

 * There is a dependency on "US003 - Register a collaborator" as there must be collaborators to create a team.
-* There is also a dependency on "US004 - Assign one or more skills" since a collaborator can have more than one skill.
+* There is also a dependency on "US004 - Assign one or more skills" since a collaborator must have one or more skills.
 ### 1.5 Input and Output Data

 **Input Data:**

 * Typed data:
+    * minimum number of collaborators
-    * number of collaborators
+    * maximum number of collaborators

 * Selected data:
     * skills of collaborators